Getting to Talkeetna

 Lodging in Talkeetna

-Staying downtown will give you access to the small shops and restaurants on Main Street.
-Our Alaska Operations staff will pick you up in Talkeetna and shuttle you to the Alpine Ascents facility outside of town.
+You will want to stay in the “downtown” are of Talkeetna.
+This will give you access to the small shops and restaurants on Main Street.
+Our Alaska Operations staff will pick you up in Talkeetna and shuttle you to the Alpine Ascents facility 15 minutes outside of town.
 Please be aware that there are not standard taxi/ride-share options in Talkeetna.

 Some hotels we are familiar with are recommended below.
 You are welcome to find others in the same general area.
 Please let us know where you choose to stay so that we can schedule a shuttle pickup for you, if needed, on Day 1 of your climb.